harpak-lab/PGSUS/README.md

 `--genetic-file` the plink formatted gentoype file for the prediction sample.
 This should contain the same SNPs that are in the ".preproc.txt" files.
 If not, the overlap will be found.

-`--pop-gwas-file` the preprocessed file containing the population GWAS summary statistics.
+-`--pop-gwas-file` the preprocessed file containing the population GWAS summary statistics.

-`--sib-gwas-file` the preprocessed file containing the sibling GWAS summary statistics.
+-`--sib-gwas-file` the preprocessed file containing the sibling GWAS summary statistics.

 `--pvalue` the label of the column containing the population GWAS association pvalues in the `pop-gwas-file`.